An updated view on the ATOMKI nuclear anomalies: Results

 We now present our findings for the regions in the effective nucleon couplings parameter space for the various spin-parity assignments for the $X$ boson.
 In presenting our results we assume, for simplicity, $\text{BR}(X\to e^{+}e^{-})=1$.
 For different BR assumptions the derived allowed space in the nucleon effective couplings will be rescaled according to Eq.~\eqref{BeBestFit}, Eq.~\eqref{eq:He1} and Eq.~\eqref{eq:He2}.
+We stress that our analysis relies on various assumptions, as the hypothesis of narrow width approximation for the nuclear production of the excited states.
+Other potential contribution, as for example direct capture processes, could potentially change the conclusions of our analysis.